Baby Growth Spurts: Signs, Timeline, and Tips - Baby Chick

 Share

-Some research shows that babies have a higher incidence of getting sick during or immediately after a growth spurt due to lowered immunity.3 Pediatricians believe that maintaining your baby’s schedule as much as possible and providing healthy formula, breastmilk, and nutrient-rich food can help protect your child from getting sick.9
+Some research shows that babies have a higher incidence of illness during or immediately after a growth spurt due to reduced immunity.3 Keeping your baby’s routine as consistent as possible and continuing to offer breast milk, formula, or nutrient-rich foods as appropriate may help support their overall health during this time.9

 1. Sleep

-One of the telltale signs a growth spurt is imminent is that your baby requires extra sleep.
-Research shows that babies may sleep up to four additional hours one to two days before or during a growth spurt.4 You may notice deeper, more restful sleep during the night and longer naps during the day.
-Human growth hormone (HGH) — a critical component of a baby’s healthy growth pattern — is produced in the brain during sleep.10,11 It’s also possible (though rare) for some babies to sleep less during a growth spurt.
-They may be more restless than usual and take shorter naps.12
+One common sign of a growth spurt is a change in sleep.
+Research shows that babies may sleep up to four additional hours one to two days before or during a growth spurt.4 You may notice longer naps, deeper sleep, or both.
+Human growth hormone (HGH), which supports healthy growth, is released during sleep.10,11

 2. Behavior Changes

 Your baby may latch during breastfeeding and bottle-feeding, then unlatch and fuss in between.
-You may also notice that your baby’s behavior changes during a growth spurt, making them a bit more irritable and clingy.
+You may also notice that your baby’s behavior changes during a growth spurt, making them more fussy, clingy, or harder to settle.
 This could be due to less sleep or exhaustion from the energy required for growth.6,13

 View Sources +